 Claiming, safekeeping and avoiding lockouts

-Three incorrect attempts can trigger a 30‑minute lockout.
-Keep the URN/UTR safe and share a copy with your solicitor to avoid delays in future administration.
+Three incorrect login attempts can trigger a 30‑minute lockout.
+Keep your URN or UTR in a secure location and share a copy with your solicitor or agent to avoid delays in future trust administration.

-For official guidance on the process see manage your trusts registration service.
+For official HMRC guidance on the process, see manage your trusts registration service.

 How to stay compliant after registration

 A few simple habits will keep you compliant and avoid unnecessary penalties.
-Make a yearly plan and diary key dates so the burden does not fall on a single person at short notice.
+Make a yearly plan and diary key dates so the burden does not fall on a single trustee at short notice.
+Registration is not a one-off event — the TRS is a living record that must be kept up to date for the life of the trust, which can last up to 125 years under current English and Welsh law.

 Reporting changes within 90 days

-Any change — new trustees, resignations, beneficiary additions or amended details — must be updated online within 90 days of the event.
-The 90-day rule also applies when a new arrangement is created.
+Any material change — new trustee appointments, trustee resignations, beneficiary additions, changes of address or contact details, or significant changes to the trust assets — must be updated on the TRS within 90 days of the event.
+The same 90-day rule applies when a new trust is created and first becomes registerable.

-How TRS updates link to the SA900 tax return
+How TRS updates link to the SA900 trust tax return

 | Action | Deadline | Who acts |